signalwerk/kokoro.tts/url-processor/README.md

 The service uses ffmpeg for professional audio concatenation:

-### ffmpeg Concatenation with Stream Copy
+### ffmpeg Concatenation
-- Uses ffmpeg's concat demuxer for fast, lossless concatenation
+- Uses ffmpeg's concat demuxer to join chunks
-- Preserves original audio encoding and sample rate
+- Re-encodes output for compatibility across players
-- Adds configurable silence gaps between chunks (default: 200ms)
+- Adds configurable silence gaps with extra pauses around titles
-- Uses `-c copy` to avoid re-encoding, maintaining quality and speed
 - Requires ffmpeg to be installed in the environment

 **Note**: ffmpeg is required for all audio concatenation operations.
 The service will fail gracefully with a clear error message if ffmpeg is not available.